Jasper Johns: Personal life

-Work
+Art work

 Painting

 In 1954, Johns destroyed all of his previous artwork still in his possession and began the paintings for which he is best known: depictions of flags, maps, targets, letters, and numbers.
 His use of such symbols differentiated his paintings from the gestural abstraction of the Abstract Expressionists, whose works were often understood as expressive of the individual personality or psychology of the artist.
 With well-known motifs imported into his art, his paintings could be read as both representational (a flag, a target) and as abstract (stripes, circles).
 Some art historians and museums characterize his choice of subjects as freeing him from decisions about composition.
 Johns has remarked: "What's interesting to me is the fact that it isn't designed, but taken.
 It's not mine," or, that these motifs are "things the mind already knows."

 His early encaustic painting Flag (1954–55), painted after having a dream of it, marks the beginning of this new period.
 The motif allowed Johns to create a painting that was not completely abstract because it depicts a symbol (the American flag), yet it draws attention to the design of the symbol itself.
 The work evades the personal because it depicts a national symbol, and yet, it maintains a sense of the handmade in Johns's wax brushstrokes; it is neither a literal flag, nor a purely abstract painting.
 The work thus raises a set of complex questions with no clear answers through its combination of symbol and medium.
 Indeed, Alfred H. Barr could not convince the trustees of the Museum of Modern Art to directly acquire the painting from Johns's first solo show, as they were afraid its ambiguity might lead to boycott or attack by patriotic groups during the Cold War climate of the late 1950s.
 Barr was, however, able to arrange for the architect Philip Johnson to buy the painting and later donate it to the museum in 1973.
 The flag remains one of Johns's most enduring motifs; the art historian Roberta Bernstein recounts that "between 1954 and 2002, he employed virtually his full array of materials and techniques in twenty-seven paintings, ten individual or editioned sculptures, fifty drawings, and eighteen print editions that depict the flag as the primary image."